Being faithful isn’t a daily grind we have to strategize.

 Living Under Orders

-In a recent blog post, Alan Hirsch shared that, “If we take Jesus at His word when He says, ‘As the Father has sent me, I am sending you’ (John 20:21), then we realize . . . this applies to every disciple—not just to the so-called clergy (the called ones).
+In a past blog, Alan Hirsch shared that, “If we take Jesus at His word when He says, ‘As the Father has sent me, I am sending you’ (John 20:21), then we realize . . . this applies to every disciple—not just to the so-called clergy (the called ones).
 We are all called into the kingdom and into living our lives under orders. . . .”

 Being sent and living under orders is a compelling summary of the faith walk.
 As Brennan Manning once wrote, Jesus didn’t die to make us nicer people or give us better morals, but to “create a community of prophets and professional lovers.”
 We are sent to love as we have been loved, see people reconciled to God, and call others to do the same (1 John 4:19, 2 Corinthians 5:18, Matthew 28:19–20).
 These are our orders, and our new identity embodies this life.
 God’s Spirit is working all this out in the lives of His people—being faithful to these orders isn’t the daily grind we have to strategize.
 No, God himself works in us to carry out His plans (Philippians 2:13).
 The way we align with this is by listening.